schaefed/mo_netcdf/README.md

 #mo_netcdf

 #General
-A somewhat object-oriented wrapper around the NetCDF Fortran 90 interface.
+A object-oriented wrapper around the NetCDF Fortran 90 interface.

 #Requirements
 - NetCDF fortran 90 interface
+- A Fortran2003 compatible compiler

 #Compiler support
-The module is tested with the following compilers:
+The module is tested to work with the following compilers:
 - GNU gfortran 4.8
-- Intel ifort 13.1
+- ~~Intel ifort 13.1~~
 - NAG nagfor 6.0
 - PGI pgfortran 15.9

 #Usage
-More detailed information about routine/interface signatures can be found in mo_netcdf.f90 The below examples can be found in examples.f90.
+The below examples can be found in the examples folder.

 Write a netcdf file: